 Let’s check out The benefits of PHP 7.

 1. The Name’s PHP 7 (Not 6)

 The current stable release uses the version number PHP 5.6.
-After some dispute the development team decided they would omit the PHP 6 name for the next major release.
+After some dispute, the development team decided to omit the PHP 6 name for the next major release.
 PHP 6 already existed in the past as an experimental project but never reached the production phase.

-To prevent users from mixing up the former attempt with the latest development, the new major release will run under the name of PHP 7.
+To prevent users from mixing up the former attempt with the latest development, the new major release will run under PHP 7.

 2. The Brand Spanking New Zend Engine

-The Zend engine has been powering PHP since 1999 when it was introduced with the then new PHP 4 release.
+The Zend engine has been powering PHP since 1999, when it was introduced with the then-new PHP 4 release.
 Zend – not to confused with the Zend Framework – is an open-source execution engine written in C that interprets the PHP language.
-The current PHP 5.X series use Zend Engine II that enhanced the funtionality of the initial engine and adds an extensible object model and a significant performance enhancement to the language.
+The current PHP 5.X series use Zend Engine II that enhanced the initial engine’s functionality and adds an extensible object model and a significant performance enhancement to the language.

 PHP 7 receives a brand new version of the engine coming under the code name of PHP#NG (Next Generation).

 The most easily recognizable advantage of the new PHPNG engine is a significant performance improvement.
 The development team of PHPNG refactored the Zend Engine and remarkably optimized memory usage.

 The results?
 You can see the performance benchmarks provided by the Zend Performance Team below.
 By using PHP 7, not only will your code be executed faster, but you will also need fewer servers to serve the same amount of users.